Quick startFor Fine-tuning LLMs

 1. Create a new generator and upload a table file or add a table from a data source that contains unstructured text.

-2. On Data configuration page, for the column containing unstructured text, select Language/Text from Encoding type.
+2. On the Data configuration page, for the columns containing unstructured text, make sure that Language/Text is selected as Encoding type.
 MOSTLY AI Unstructured text - Select Language/Text as Encoding type

 3. Click Configure models in the upper right.